Man suffers non-life threatening injuries in Williams shooting

-One person was treated for non-life threatening injuries on Monday after being shot during what authorities believe to be an attempted robbery.
+One person was treated for non-life threatening injuries last week after being shot during what authorities believe to be an attempted robbery.

-According to a press release issued by the Williams Police Department, patrol officers responded to a report of shots fired in the 300 block of Vann Street in Williams just after 10:30 p.m.
-Monday night.
+According to a release issued by the Williams Police Department, patrol officers responded to a report of shots filed in the 300 block of Vann Street in Williams just after 10:30 p.m.
+Feb.
+15.

 “When officers arrived on scene, they located an adult male who had sustained an apparent non-life threatening gunshot wound,” it was stated in the release.
 “The male was treated by the Williams Fire Department and later transported by Reach Flight Care to an area hospital for treatment.”